bioinf/Gematria/README.md

 * biopython (1.68)
 * scipy (0.17.1)

-Out of the box it can produce output files with a mappability track in two formats: Wig and Bed (in this case mappability will be reflected with color intensity).
-However a user may enhance capabilites of GeMaTrIA output formats in the following way:
+Out of the box it can produce output files with a mappability track in two formats: Wig and Bed (in the latter case a mappability will be represented with a color intensity).
+However a user may enhance capabilites of GeMaTrIA output generation in the following way:

 * For bigWig: install Python [pyBigWig library](https://github.com/deeptools/pyBigWig)
 * For bigBed: